NGI-TRUSTCHAIN/CreatorCredentials/specifications/README.md

 The Creator Credentials (CC) Verifiable Credentials (VC) profile follows the [EBSI](https://ebsi.eu) specifications.
 Details of the profile are defined [here](specs/profile.md).

-## Technical Specifications (work in progress)
+## Technical Specifications

 ### Host

-- How to set up and configure the CC app?: [specs/host-setup-config.md](specs/host-setup-config.md)
+- How to set up and configure the CC app: [specs/host-setup-config.md](specs/host-setup-config.md)
-- How to configure host's DID (did:web)?: [specs/host-did.md](specs/host-did.md)
+- How to configure host's DID (did:web): [specs/host-did.md](specs/host-did.md)
-- How to authenticate the issuers?: [specs/host-issuer-authentication.md](specs/host-issuer-authentication.md)
+- How to authenticate the issuers: [specs/host-issuer-authentication.md](specs/host-issuer-authentication.md)

 ### Issuer

-- How to configure and verify issuer's did:web? [specs/issuer-did.md](specs/issuer-did.md)
+- How to configure and verify issuer's did:web [specs/issuer-did.md](specs/issuer-did.md)

 ### Creator